kalisio/kargo/README.md

 ### Prerequisites

-To install Kargo, you should have a version of Docker Engine and Docker Compose installed supporting version 3 of compose file.
+To install **kargo**, you should have a version of Docker Engine and Docker Compose installed supporting version 3 of compose file.
 If not installed, please follow the instructions on https://docs.docker.com/engine/installation/ and https://docs.docker.com/compose/install/.

 ## Install kargo

-1. Clone the *kargo* repository in the directory of your choice
+1. Clone the **kargo** repository in the directory of your choice

 `git clone https://github.com/kalisio/kargo.git`

-1. Create a network named *kargo*
+1. Create a network named **kargo**

 `docker network create kargo`